guigolab/LyRic/documentation.md

 	`ont-Crg-CapTrap_HpreCap_0+_HEK293T01Rep3`

-	will be merged into
+	would be merged into:

 	`ONT_CapTrap_Human_HpreCap_0+_HEK293T_Total_PrimeScriptII`

 - All other samples will be left untouched, as they correspond to singleton replicates.
-Note that a file will be created in the output directory anyway, following the file naming scheme described above.
+Note that in that latter case, a file (identical in content to the input sample-specific TM file) would be created in the output directory anyway, following the file naming scheme described above.

 ## Summary statistics plots